mkeshita/LightDevelop/README.md

 - When typing a dot (".")...
 	- after a namespace like "System.IO" or just "IO", there is namespace member auto-finishing;
 	- after a type like "Point" or "Drawing.Point", there is class member auto-finishing.

+**Note:** A much more complex code-editing control is under developing in [this branch](https://github.com/Knowif/LightDevelop/tree/EditControls).